DamonHu/DDLoggerSwift/README.md

 The font colors of the three output methods are different, and the corresponding types of printLog are different.

 ```
-ZXDebugLog(log)	//the log will not be written to the window, only output in xcode
+printLog(log)	//the log will not be written to the window, only output in xcode

-ZXNormalLog (log) // Log's textColor is green
+printNormal(log) // Log's textColor is green

-ZXWarnLog (log) // log's textColor is yellow
+printWarn(log) // log's textColor is yellow

-ZXErrorLog (log) // Log's textColor is red
+printError(log) // Log's textColor is red

-ZXPrivacyLog (log) // Output of encrypted data, the specific encryption method is described in the following encryption
+printPrivacy(log) // Output of encrypted data, the specific encryption method is described in the following encryption
 ```

 Output format